MaciekTalaska/PatriciaSQL/README.md

 Todo:
 ------
-This section should rather be entitled "what would I like to have", as I am not sure I will have enough time to work on all of these:
+This section should rather be entitled *"what would I like to have"*, as I am not sure I will have enough time to work on all of these:

  - [x] syntax highlighting for PgSQL statements
- - [ ] load & save documents (from/to .sql files)
+ - [ ] load & save queries (from/to .sql files)
  - [x] save results to .csv
  - [ ] snippets (table/database creation, modification, removal...)
  - [x] query execution improvements: